Fuinn/mos-examples/examples/gams/mpsge/README.md

 $$x + y = LPROD .
 LS$$

-where goods x and y both have a price of unity at base year productivity and LPROD is an index of labor productivity.
+where goods $x$ and $y$ both have a price of unity at base year productivity, $LS$ is labor supply, and $LPROD$ is an index of labor productivity.
 An increase in productivity is equivalent to a proportional decrease in the prices of $x$ and $y$.

-Note in this version of MOS, that all prices and quantities from MPSGE come through as variables.
+Note in this version of MOS, that all prices and quantities from MPSGE are represented as variables.